ScreteMonge/3D-Weather/README.md

 # 3D Weather Plugin
 A plugin that gives immersive, 3D weather with dynamic weather cycles and ambience.

+Please note that this plugin looks best when the colour of the skybox is changed through the default Skybox plugin.
+It looks even better with 117HD enabled!

 ## Gallery

 ### Rain